iron-io/lambda/docs/getting-started.md

     ----->  Printing Log:
     Dockerized Lambda!

+IronWorker tasks are launched asynchronously.
+The `-wait` flag forces ironcli to wait until the task is finished.
 The first run takes some time as IronWorker has to fetch the Docker image.
 Subsequent runs are faster.

 You can also launch the task via Webhooks.
 You can find the Webhook URL on the Code page.

-    $ curl -X POST -d @payload.json '<webhook URL>'
+    $ curl -X POST -d '{ "cmd": "echo Dockerized Lambda" }' '<webhook URL>'

 ---